 From Milan, Flixbus takes 2 hours and costs €7.
 Getting from Milan to Turin by train is your better bet for this route.
 Trains from Milan to Turin usually take 50 minutes and cost just a few Euros more than the bus — anywhere from €10-25 depending when you book and when you travel.

 From Genoa, Flixbus takes just under 2 hours and costs €12.
 The train takes anywhere from 2 to 3.5 hours and costs in the range of €10-15 depending on the time and date you travel.

-The spectacular Chamonix to Turin route is best done by Eurolines bus, which takes you through the 11km tunnel under Mont Blanc.
+The spectacular Chamonix to Torino route is best done by Eurolines bus, which takes you through the 11 km tunnel under Mont Blanc.
 It takes 2 hours and 15 minutes and costs around €25–35.

-Flixbus doesn’t do this route and the train will take you the long way round and cost at least twice as much, making Eurolines by far the best option.
+Flixbus doesn’t do this route.
+The train will take you the long way around and cost at least twice as much, making Eurolines by far the best option.

 We hope this post helps you discover the best things to do in Turin, Italy, and convinces you to stay for a few extra days!
 We love this northern Italian city and we will definitely be back.

 We’re not going to lie, it takes a LOT of work to create travel guides like this.
 But it’s easy to help us out!
 If you book or buy something using one of our personal links in this post, we’ll earn a small fee at no extra cost to you.
 Of course, we would never recommend anything we didn’t 100% believe in!
 Huge thanks in advance! –S&J